ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/3-jupyter/README.md

 __1. Launching JupyterLab__

-To launch JupyterLab, run the following from terminal (MacOS) or Anaconda prompt (Windows):
+To launch JupyterLab, run the following from terminal (MacOS/Linux) or Anaconda prompt (Windows):
 ```
 jupyter-lab
 ```